Dr Madi Ruby

 Before being promoted to Associate Dean, I was Programme Leader for the Diploma in Counselling.
 I remain a registered and Accredited Counsellor / Psychotherapist but now apply these skills in my leadership and management work and research.

 Prior to joining Wrexham Glyndwr University in 2012, I worked for another university and college of further education.

-Madi grew up and completed her primary and secondary education in North Wales, but moved away to go to university (Royal Holloway, University of London).
-Madi had a previous career in multi-national ICT companies such as Sun microsystems and Microsoft.
-She managed strategic alliances with a focus on developing solutions for a variety of market sectors.
+I grew up and completed my primary and secondary education in North Wales, but moved away to go to university.
+This lead to a previous career in multi-national ICT companies such as Sun microsystems and Microsoft.
+I managed strategic alliances with a focus on developing solutions for a variety of market sectors.
 These included healthcare/NHS, retail, finance, e-commerce and government.

-She re-trained as a counsellor and educator during a career break to have a family, having decided to move back ‘home’.
-Madi is delighted to now be contributing to the education of the people of North Wales and the border counties, as well as those who travel form further afield for the benefits that Wrexham Glyndwr university and its local environment offers.
+I re-trained as a counsellor and educator during a career break to have a family, having decided to move back ‘home’.
+I have a sense of purpose and achievement from contributing to the education of the people of North Wales and the border counties, as well as those who travel form further afield for the benefits that Wrexham Glyndwr university and its local environment offers.

 Registered Member MBACP (Accred)

 PGCE (Lifelong Learning – Specialism Counsellor Training) Staffordshire University 2012

 MA Clinical Counselling (Distinction) The University of Chester 2011

 Postgraduate Diploma in Counselling (Distinction) The University of Chester 2010

 BA (Hons) English (Royal Holloway University of London (1994)